 Lady Jaye is then opened up and the arms and head will fall off, be sure to keep tabs on them.

 Next I got an ordinary piece of rubber band.
 This was the uber-cheap type where you could get a pack for just $0.50.
-Thinking about it now, I think it would have been better to use those thick long office type of rubber band.
+Thinking about it now, I think it would have been better to use those thick long office type of rubber band that are latex free.

 I then loop the rubber band between my two fingers till it becomes tight.
 I have small fingers and two of them together I estimate to be the distance between the knob on the torso and the hook at the legs, where the ends of the rubber band are supposed to go.